-The staff of the Academic Skills Center feels that parents are an essential part of the students' education.
+The staff of the Academic Resource Center feels that parents are an essential part of the students' education.
 Therefore, it is our desire to keep you informed of events and important dates and services through our Parent Newsletter.

 The Center is also equipped with a computer center, study booths, tutorial classrooms, and high-tech classroom, and a conference room for students to use.